openpolitics/manifesto/crime.md

 ## War on Drugs

 We will end the unwinnable war on drugs.
-Recreational drug use will be legalised under a program of regulation.
+Recreational drug use will be decriminalised under a program of regulation.
+We aim to implement a drug tax on recreational drugs that can be purchased and use the proceeds to enhance rehabilitation services and safe needle exchange.
+Any fines for improper use (such as use in a public environment) will also go towards this.
+We hope to see a marked decrease in the number of overdoses, drug-related homelessness, crime, HIV contractions and drug related poverty.

 ## Police